-A.It is customary to decorate the Shul and home with greenery and flowers for Shavuot.
+A.It is customary to dethe Shul and home with go and flowers for Shavuot.

-B. There is customary to eat dairy foods.
+B. There is customary dairy foods.

-C. There is custom to remain awake and study Torah on the night of Shavuot.
+C. There is customary remain awake and study Torah on the night of Shavuot.

 For those who follow this practice, there are a number of points to bear in mind if one has not slept at all: